antvis/G6/packages/site/docs/apis/layout/ForceLayoutOptions.en.md

 **Default**: `false`

-**Required**: false

-**Description**: Whether to enable clustering for all nodes.
+Whether to enable clustering for all nodes.
 If `true`, the field specified in the `nodeClusterBy` configuration will be used as the basis for clustering. `centripetalOptions.single`, `centripetalOptions.leaf`, `centripetalOptions.others` will use the return value of `getClusterNodeStrength`, and `centripetalOptions.center` will use the average center of all nodes in the cluster to which the current node belongs.

 ## nodeClusterBy